rosemckeon/ploidy/README.md

 ```
 Pja = chance of growing to adult size * probability of surviving competition
 ```
 After the growing period, carrying capacity controls how many adults can survive on each landscape cell.
-The largest adults have the highest probabilities of surviving competition.
+The largest adults have the highest probabilities of surviving density-dependent mortallity during competition.

 Parameters: `growth_rate_loci`, `max_growth_rate`, `ploidy_growth_benefit`, `adult_size`, `carrying_capacity`.

 #### Probability of remaining an adult (Paa)

 ```
-Paa = probability of adult survival * probability of surviving competition
+Paa = probability of density-independant adult survival * probability of surviving density-dependant competition
 ```
-Adult survival probability can be reduced according to the occurance of inbreeding.
-As above, carrying capacity still controls how many adults can survive on each landscape cell, and the largest adults have the highest probabilities of surviving competition.
+Adult survival probability is a set parameter passed to the model, which can be optionally reduced according to the occurance of inbreeding (see [genetics](#genetics)).
+As above, carrying capacity controls how many adults can survive on each landscape cell, and the largest adults have the highest probabilities of surviving competition.
+Once established, new germinations do not take place in this location until the adult dies.
+This means the winning adult may survive for many generations, uncontested, depending on the value of `adult_survival_prob`.

-Parameters: `carrying_capacity`, `adult_survival_prob`, `inbreeding_locus`, `inbreeding_sensitivity`.
+Parameters: `carrying_capacity`, `adult_survival_prob`, `inbreeding_locus`, `inbreeding_cost`.

 #### Fecundity (F)